HackYourFuture/JavaScript1/Week8/README.md

-# Reading material for the ningth lecture:
+# Reading material for the ninth lecture:

 ```
 In week nine we will discuss the following topics: